Selling Information in Competitive Environments: Introduction

-However, the merchants' willingness to pay for an advertising campaign also depends on the profitability of making each sale, i.e., on their cost structure.
-As the latter is privately known to the merchant, the platform must elicit it through its choice of mechanism.
-Abstracting from the details and dynamics of online advertising auctions, the platform's problem reduces to designing a menu of (information structure, payment) pairs.
-Each information structure corresponds to an advertising campaign with a certain degree of precision and exclusivity.

-\paragraph{Summary of the Results} We restrict attention to a binary-state and binary action downstream game with the linear payoff structure described above.
-For this game, we characterize the welfare-optimal mechanism for the allocation of information, and the revenue-maximizing mechanism for a monopolist seller.

-Our results highlight two defining features of selling information to competing players, and show how information and competition interact in shaping the optimal mechanism.
-Both features distinguish the sale of information to competing firms from the sale of a physical good, and from the case of a single buyer.
+We then turn to the welfare-optimal mechanism for the allocation of information and the revenue-maximizing mechanism for a monopolist seller.
+Our results highlight two defining features of selling information to competing buyers and show how information and competition interact in shaping the optimal mechanism.
+Both features distinguish the sale of information to competing firms from the sale of physical goods with externalities across buyers (e.g., network goods).

-First, any buyer can always ignore (or indeed, reverse) the seller's recommendation.
-The resulting \emph{obedience} constraint limits the social planner's ability to reveal information to one player \emph{exclusively}.
+First, any buyer can always ignore (or indeed reverse) the seller's recommendation.
+The resulting \emph{obedience} constraint limits the social planner's ability to reveal information to one buyer \emph{exclusively}.
 Likewise, obedience disciplines the monopolist seller's ability to distort the allocation of information to maximize revenue at the expense of social welfare.
-Intuitively, the seller wants to distort the allocation of any buyer type with a negative Myersonian virtual value, so as to minimize her payoff and reduce the information rents of higher types.
+Intuitively, the seller wants to distort the allocation of any buyer type with a negative Myersonian virtual value to minimize her payoff and reduce the information rents of higher types.

 In our setting, this distortion corresponds to recommending the wrong action in every state.
 However, the buyer would not follow such a recommendation in any mechanism that does so too often.
 Therefore, the seller can do no better than to reveal ``zero net information'' to a low-value buyer, i.e., to probabilistically send the right and the wrong recommendation in a way that leaves the buyer indifferent over any course of action.